dkaslovsky/GraphRole/README.md

 >>> role_extractor.role_percentage
 ```

-### Node Attributes as Arbitrary Features
+### Node Attributes as User-Defined Features
 `GraphRole` uses predefined structural graph properties for constructing features.
 It is also possible, as of version 1.1.0, to optionally include numeric node attributes as features.
-Providing a graph annotated with node attributes to `GraphRole` allows a user to seed the recursive feature extraction process with arbitrary and user-defined features for each node.
+Providing a graph annotated with node attributes to `GraphRole` allows a user to seed the recursive feature extraction process with user-defined features for each node.

 Node attributes are enabled by passing `attributes=True` as a kwarg to the `RecursiveFeatureExtractor`:
 ```python
 >>> feature_extractor = RecursiveFeatureExtractor(G, attributes=True)
 ```
-Providing this kwarg will automatically include all numeric node attributes as features which will be included in the recursive feature calculation.
+Providing this kwarg will automatically include all numeric node attributes as features to be included in the recursive feature calculations.
 Attributes with non-numeric values are always skipped (set to zero).
-Note that the feature names for such node attributes will be the attribute name prepended with a `attribute_` prefix.
+Note that the feature names associated with node attributes will be the provided attribute name prepended with a prefix of `attribute_`.

 A list of attributes to be included for feature calculation instead of defaulting to all numeric attributes can be provided as:
 ```python